jherax/hapi-mongo-swagger/README.md

 ## Prepare the app

-After cloning the repository, run the following commands:
+After cloning the repository, run the following commands only once:

 ```bash
 npm install